Ordering the topological order in the fractional quantum Hall effect: Useful examples of some anyon theories

 It is common to take $e=(1,0)$ and $m=(0,1)$ as the generators of $D(\bb{Z}_N)$, and we follow this notation.
 The $e$ and $m$ anyons can be understood as the fundamental electric and magnetic charges in the $\bZ_N$ gauge theory.

 The braiding data is given by

-Clearly, this braiding is non-degenerate for all values of $N$, and hence, this theory is modular.
-This braiding means that each $\mathbb{Z}_N^{(1)}$ one-form symmetry is anomaly-free, but there is a mixed anomaly between the two $\mathbb{Z}_N$ factors.
+Clearly, this braiding is nondegenerate for all values of $N$, and hence, this theory is modular.
+This braiding means that each $\mathbb{Z}_N^{(1)}$ one-form symmetry is anomaly free, but there is a mixed anomaly between the two $\mathbb{Z}_N$ factors.
 For even $N$, the theory does not factorize in terms of independent $\mathbb{Z}_N$ factors.
 But for odd $N$ it factorizes as $\cA^{N,2}\boxtimes\cA^{N,-2}$, which are generated by $em$ and $em^{-1}$.

-This theory can also be described using the Chern-Simons Lagrangian \cite{Maldacena:2001ss}:
+This theory can also be described using the Chern-Simons Lagrangian \cite{Maldacena:2001ss},

 Here, we introduced a background $\U$ gauge field $A$, and $t^1, t^2$ are its couplings.
 The corresponding vison is $(t^1,t^2)$.